JupiterOne-Archives/docs-old/guides/creating-relationships-between-entities-you-own-and-entities-you-do-not.md

 ## Putting It Together

-Now that you know how to form relationships with assets that you do not own, here's what your [sync api](https://community.askj1.com/kb/articles/786-jupiterone-bulk-upload-schema) payload should look like put together:
+Now that you know how to form relationships with assets that you do not own, here is what your [sync api](https://community.askj1.com/kb/articles/786-jupiterone-bulk-upload-schema) payload should look like put together:

 ```
 {